Building upon firm foundations as young people transition to secondary education.

 - Textile Design

-To ensure that the most able students who attend the GA are sufficiently challenged, the Grammar Stream has been created.
+To ensure that the most able students who attend the Gateway Academy are sufficiently challenged, the Grammar Stream has been created.
 This will operate from Year 7 through to Year 11.
 Students in this group would typically have achieved Level 5 or better in reading, writing and mathematics at the end of Year 6 and will be targeted to achieve A / A* grades at GCSE.

 The A Band

-At the GA, we recognise that for a small number of students, the mainstream curriculum is not suitable and could act as a barrier to further progression.
+We recognise that for a small number of students, the mainstream curriculum is not suitable and could act as a barrier to further progression.
 For targeted students we have designed a tailored curriculum which is aimed in Year 7 and 8 to accelerate literacy and numeracy to a point where students can access GCSE courses in Years 9-11.
 However, for the few for whom this is not appropriate, a carefully tailored range of subjects will be offered to best suit their developmental stage and to best prepare them for post-16 opportunities.

 In Years 7 and 8 the curriculum will focus on developing literacy and numeracy.
 The curriculum will build upon the GLC primary thematic curriculum and will use content in subjects such as history, drama, PE etc. as a vehicle to develop literacy and numeracy.
 In this curriculum, there will be a focus on developing each student's confidence and self- esteem as well as their personal and inter-personal skills.